 ST. CLOUD, MINN.–The Bismarck Bobcats’ 25th anniversary season may not have ended with a win, but it featured a staple of one of the most memorable seasons in the organization’s history.
 Despite being down in an elimination game, the Bobcats did not give up through the final horn.

-A pair of third period goals from Owen Michaels and Nico Chmelevski pulled Bismarck to within a goal, but the 3-2 final score stood at the end.
+A pair of third period goals from Owen Michaels and Nico Chmelevski pulled Bismarck to within one, but the 3-2 final score stood at the end.
 St. Cloud moves on to the second round with a five-game series victory.

 Oskar Spinnars Nordin’s 33rd consecutive start, a Bobcat record, was among his toughest challenges.
 A 43-save performance, the most he has faced in a regulation game, brought his playoff total to 217 stops in five games.
 His 2.07 goals against average and .948 save percentage are in the top five of all NAHL goaltenders this postseason.